 Most of them were just works in progress, but the progress was considerable nonetheless.
 At this particular moment in the OS X transition, it isn’t even terribly important that these applications are shipping, so long as we know that they’re definitely coming: apps such as Microsoft Office and Adobe Illustrator and QuarkXPress (which despite the odds remains a critical publishing beachhead).
 Flashy apps (such as Alias/Wavefront’s Maya for production-grade 3-D graphics) really mean nothing in the greater scheme of X. They’re nice, but it’s flea-bitten pack-mule programs such as Office that will carry the success or failure of OS X. People don’t want a brand-new experience.
 They want continuity.
 They want their daily routine, only way, way better.

-The other Bright Shining Lights in these demos were
+Not in 9 The other Bright Shining Lights in these demos were

 the applications that aren’t bothering with simple compatibility and are going full bore into developing X-only stuff.
 If they had all hung back and merely made their existing apps compatible, there’d be little motivation for users to make the transition to the new OS.
 If Mac OS 9 works and is stable and all the latest apps still work with it, why take a risk?
 Why put your poor machine through all that trauma if the only payoff at the end is throbbing blue buttons?